 Head of Localization at Intel

 Dufresne de Virel’s team consists of localization veterans who have spent decades in the industry and have seen technologies come and go over the years.
-After considering their options, the team determined that Lilt would be best positioned to help them achieve their goals.
-On top of that, Lilt’s vision for the future of localization - as well as its strategy for how to create that future - resonated with Intel’s localization team.
+After considering their options, the team determined that LILT would be best positioned to help them achieve their goals.
+On top of that, LILT’s vision for the future of localization - as well as its AI-centered strategy for how to create that future - resonated with Intel’s localization team.

 “The productivity gains from Lilt’s AI-powered translation services have enabled us to reduce translation costs by 40% year-over-year for the same volume of content - and we expect those cost savings to continue to increase.
 Because translation makes up a significant share of our overall localization costs, this was very material to the business,” said Dufresne de Virel.

-Key to achieving such efficiency gains was the Lilt Platform’s flexibility and extensibility, which made it easy to connect to Intel’s existing infrastructure and workflows, avoiding the need for expensive custom development.
+Key to achieving such efficiency gains was the flexibility and extensibility of Lilt's Contextual AI Platform and Connectors, which made it easy to connect to Intel’s existing infrastructure and workflows, avoiding the need for expensive custom development.